wp-repository/wpmu-plugin-stats/readme.txt

 == Changelog ==

+1.3.2 - minor cleanups, should work with 3.4.2, and we'll go from here with better support!
 1.2 - updated for new network admin menu in 3.1, eliminated use of plugin on less than WP 3.0 1.1 - minor tweak to eliminate content shift